-Thus having a formal evaluation process for post-interview evaluation will help to judge everyone in same parameters and negate the personal biases and effect of other personal factors.
+Thus having a formal evaluation process for post-interview evaluation will help to judge everyone in the same parameters and negate the personal biases and effect of other personal factors.

-A good evaluation or a good interview procedure will involve certain set of steps to be followed before, during and after the interview.
+A good evaluation or a good interview procedure will involve a certain set of steps to be followed before, during and after the interview.

 How to Assess Candidates in Interview?

 Interviews are the most interesting part in the hiring and recruiting process of an organization.
 It is at this stage that employers try to gauge their candidates well and also candidates will be given a fair idea regarding the company.